Frequently Asked Questions by Parents

 Can we make a room mate request?

-Yes, as long as they are the same age and, naturally, boys and girls sleep in separate buildings (except in Rolle, some of the youngest Juniors may be in a co-ed building, where one floor is for boys and one floor is for girls).
+Yes, as long as both students are the same age and, naturally, boys and girls sleep in separate buildings (except in Rolle, some of the youngest Juniors may be in a co-ed building, where one floor is for boys and one floor is for girls).

 If no special request is provided we will assign room mates so that each room is occupied by 2 different nationalities/cultures to make sure an intercultural exchange can happen.
 Room attribution takes place right before camp starts, and therefore we are unable to inform you in advance of the nationality of the person your child will be sharing a room with.